Mining industry of Madagascar: Impact of Madagascar's mining industry

-The Environmental Injustices of Madagascar’s Mining Industry
+Environmental injustices of Madagascar's mining industry

-In general, mining is a naturally destructive profession and the mining industry in Madagascar is not excluded from this generalization.
-The sheer definition of mining – “the industry and activities connected with getting valuable or useful minerals from the ground” – inherently results in the destruction of a physical environment to obtain these minerals from the earth.
+In general, mining is a naturally destructive process and the mining industry in Madagascar is not excluded from this generalization.
+The sheer definition of mining – "the industry and activities connected with getting valuable or useful minerals from the ground" – inherently results in the destruction of a physical environment to obtain these minerals from the earth.
 When conducting explorations or excavations of an area for the purposes of mining, entire ecosystems are destroyed which in turn results in a loss of overall biodiversity.